Las Vegas Ikebana: Maren Hassinger and Senga Nengudi

 February 15–May 19, 2024

-Maren Hassinger and Senga Nengudi, Video Letters, September 17 and September 19, 1998 (stills), 1998, video, 48:18 min.
-Courtesy the artists and Susan Inglett Gallery, NYC, Sprüth Magers, and Thomas Erben Gallery.
-The video was conserved and remastered by the Cooley Gallery, Reed College, for the exhibition Las Vegas Ikebana: Maren Hassinger and Senga Nengudi, curated by Allie Tepper.
+Maren Hassinger and Senga Nengudi, Video Letters, September 17 and September 27, 1998, 1998, video (color, sound), 48:18 min.
+Courtesy the artists and Susan Inglett Gallery, New York, Sprüth Magers, and Thomas Erben Gallery

-The exhibition includes early work made in Los Angeles in the 1970s and ’80s, including Hassinger’s performances with Nengudi’s seminal series R.S.V.P.
-(1977–present)—and events made with associates including Ulysses Jenkins, Franklin Parker, Harmon Outlaw, May Sun, and the collective of Black artists known as Studio Z. It also draws crucial attention to lesser-known works from the 1990s and 2000s, following their departures from Los Angeles.
+The exhibition includes early work made in Los Angeles in the 1970s and ’80s, including Hassinger’s performances with Nengudi’s seminal work R.S.V.P.
+Performance Piece (1977)—and events made with associates including Ulysses Jenkins, Franklin Parker, Houston Conwill, David Hammons, and the loose collective of Black artists known as Studio Z. It also draws crucial attention to lesser-known works from the 1990s and 2000s, following their departures from Los Angeles.
 Amidst personal challenges and newfound geographic distance between them, the artists embraced new media such as video and mailed, conceptual correspondences.
 Las Vegas Ikebana: Maren Hassinger and Senga Nengudi assembles a breadth of materials including video, rare artist books and ephemera, photography, drawings, as well as select sculptures and newly commissioned works.

-Las Vegas Ikebana: Maren Hassinger and Senga Nengudi is curated by Allie Tepper, associate curator.
-It is organized for the Cooley by Tepper with director Stephanie Snyder.
+Las Vegas Ikebana: Maren Hassinger and Senga Nengudi is curated by Allie Tepper

 Related programs